A characterization of the 2-fusion system of L_4(q): The -rank case

 by Lemma~\ref{L:autD} because $P_1$ is nonabelian dihedral.

-Notice $FP_1/P_1$ is a cyclic normal subgroup of $S/P_1$ of index $2$.
-So $S/P_1$ is either abelian or modular, or else $|F| = 4$ by (\ref{E:S/P_1Z}) and $S/P_1$ is dihedral or quaternion.
+Since $S/P_1$ has a cyclic normal subgroup $FP_1/P_1$, it is abelian, quaternion, dihedral, semidihedral, or modular.
+However, by \eqref{E:S/P_1Z}, $S/P_1$ is abelian or modular, or else $|F| = 4$ and $S/P_1$ is dihedral or quaternion of order $8$.
 We rule out each of these cases in turn.